 I alluded earlier to the crippling weight of equipment inhibiting the professional photographer from getting dynamic, unique images.
 This is clearly an advantage of the m43 system since I insist on being as mobile as possible when shooting something like an auto race where the event occurs over a sprawling, large area.
 I saw some young photographers rent electric golf carts to help them carrying all their heavy equipment to multiple points along the race track but some races like the Toronto Honda Indy or any of the Formula E races occur within metropolitan city centers on closed off city streets.
 These race tracks are hastily constructed with multiple layers of fencing, very restrictive to photograph and very restrictive to move amongst.
 In the recent Toronto Indy I was trying to approach Turn #8 where two accidents occurred but the designed pathway had been zipped tied shut and the organization could not seem to communicate corrective measures even when this was raised with management during the race morning’s photographers’ meeting.
 Management also promised to speak to Security to allow photographers to walk by pit lane en route to Turn 8 as a compromise solution, even those without Pit Lane passes since we weren’t actually going to dangerous pit lane but walking past it.
 But Security would not let me do that.
 No wonder that legendary motorsports magazines like UK’s Autosport and Italy’s Auto Sprint end up with boring and derivative images like these:

-In addition to bad management, heat and physical toil have an impact on demotivating photographers to get those exciting dynamic race images.
+In addition to bad management, heat and physical toil have an impact on demotivating photographers from getting exciting dynamic race images.
 The m43 system kept me carrying minimal weight, kept me cooler and my underdog determination also fueled my resolve to get something worthy of being a professional photojournalist.
 The below are mine that Autosport and Auto Sprint really owe to their readership, not the tired and jaded half hearted efforts of their staff photographers.

 I found that the coverage by France’s Auto Hebdo more nuanced with regard to Toronto as the setting of the race, and after all Canada was French first.
 So we had better photographs featuring some interesting Toronto architecture.